Blobfolio/blob-select/README.md

         .blobselect-item: an option
         .is-active: if the option is selected
-        .is-placeholder: if the option is a placeholder .is-disabled: if the option is disabled
-        .is-focused: if the option has focus via e.g. keyboard navigation .has-group: if the option is part of an optgroup .is-match: if "search"=true and this option matches the search
+        .is-placeholder: if the option is a placeholder .is-disabled: if the option (or its optgroup parent) has the disabled attribute .is-focused: if the option has focus via e.g. keyboard navigation .has-group: if the option is part of an optgroup .is-match: if "search"=true and this option matches the search